brian-martin/board-game-repository/README.md

 - Integrate unit testing, mainly for how the site will handle millions of records being stored and pulled from the database

 - Add validation for the rating field to only accept values 1 - 10

+- Add the ability to sort the games list table by column